-Membership: President (chair), vice presidents, academic deans, Director of Marketing and Public Relations, Director of Enrollment Services, Director of Student Services, Controller, Director of Human Resources, Manager of Technical Services, Apache County Coordinator, Director of Facilities & Vehicles, Faculty Association President or designee, CASO President or designee, Instructional Council Chair or designee, SPASC Co-Chairs or designees, Director of Institutional Effectiveness, SGA President or designee.
+Membership: President (chair), vice presidents, academic deans, Director of Marketing and Public Relations, Director of Enrollment Services, Director of Student Services, Controller, Chief Human Resources Officer, Manager of Technical Services, Apache County Coordinator, Director of Facilities & Vehicles, Faculty Association President or designee, CASO President or designee, Instructional Council Chair or designee, SPASC Co-Chairs or designees, Director of Institutional Effectiveness, SGA President or designee.

 Committee Service Length: Committee service is a function of employee/student position.
 Committee service length is therefore the duration of one’s time in the position.

 - LC shall establish regular monthly meetings throughout each academic year.

 - A notice of meetings will be sent to each member at least five calendar days prior to the meeting.

 - A quorum shall consist of a simple majority; no vote shall occur without a quorum though discussion may occur.

 - If a LC member is unable to attend a meeting, s/he may appoint a proxy by notifying the Chair before the meeting.
 The proxy must represent the same college department or sub-unit as the LC member and be prepared to address all agenda items.

 - Any organization or employee of the college may submit a proposal or an item to LC for consideration.
 Whenever possible, proposers should route their proposals to LC through the appropriate shared governance group.
 Proponents and opponents of the proposal or item should be invited to appear and present viewpoints.